-Initially trained and attracted to the precision of the drawing board, I expanded to the freedom of mark making and the brush.
-My introduction to stained glass work was by chance back in 1997, but I soon realised that the accuracy and precision needed, feeds that perfectionism within me, whilst the process of creating and incorporating images on the glass, satisfies my free flowing artistic side.
+Initially trained and attracted to the precision of the drawing board, I went on to explore the freedom of mark making and the use of the brush.
+My introduction to stained glass was purely by chance back in 1997 where I was heard to have said it was far too labour intensive to make it my living!

 I was recently interviewed by BBC Radio Somerset about my work.
-You can hear the interview right HERE.
+You can hear the interview below.

 Why Firewolf Glass? – The story behind the name

 I love the outdoors and for me, my perfect down time is walking in the woods amongst the sights, sounds and smells of nature.
 When I am home, I can often be found at the bottom of my garden, sitting around my fire pit, gazing deep into the flames.

 It was on such an occasion one evening with a friend, back at the very conception of my business, that I experienced an event that had such a profound effect on me, both personally and in terms of my business journey.

 I can often see fleeting images in the flames but this evening it was very different.
 As we both stared into the fire an image started to reveal itself.
 First the eyes, then the grey ash of the logs took on the form of the fur of the creature.
 White hot ‘teeth’ were clearly visible with red hot embers dripping from them.
 At first I thought it was a dog and commented to my friend about it but the closer we watched the more I realised that we had been honoured with the Spirit of the Wolf!
 The hairs prickled on my neck and it was all I could do to stop my friend from racing off and leaving me.

 It was such an incredibly powerful moment that I offered words of welcome and Wolf stayed with us for quite a while before slipping away back into his fiery woodland.

 From that moment on there was only one name that my business could have and that was Firewolf Glass.